smarty-archives/configo/README.md

 ```go
 func NewConditionalSource(condition func() bool) *ConditionalSource
 ```
+NewConditionalSource creates a conditional source with the provided condition callback.

 #### func (*ConditionalSource) Add

 ```go
 func (this *ConditionalSource) Add(key string, values ...interface{}) *ConditionalSource
 ```
+Add registers a key/values pairing for retrieval, so long as the supplied condition is true.

 #### func (*ConditionalSource) Initialize